-The Better Business Bureau (BBB) is warning contractors about a phony fax from the U.S. Department of Transportation Procurement Office.
+The Better Business Bureau (BBB) serving Central SC and Charleston is warning contractors about a phony fax from the U.S. Department of Transportation Procurement Office.
 BBB is advising businesses to not respond to the fax request for bank account information.

-A northern Nevada contractor received the fax this week but was savvy to not fall prey to the scam.
+A Columbia, SC contractor received the fax last week but was savvy to not fall prey to the scam.
 Con artists are using the guise of a government agency to steal money from hard working businesses.

 The faxed letter implies any procurement decisions cannot be made until the company provides authorization to release the business’ financial information.
 Once a scammer has this information, a business’ checking account could be drained.
 If you have already responded to such a request, BBB suggests you notify your financial institution immediately.